A mad, bad programmer builds a machine with a soul. What could possibly go wrong? Ex Machina spells it out.

 Having aced the test, Ava’s reward is to exist – to be alive and free of servitude, disappearing among humans and undetectable from them.

-Caleb explains the ‘Mary’s Room’ thought experiment to Ava as an illustration of the difference between human and computer thinking.
+Caleb explains the ‘Mary’s Room’ thought experiment to Ava to illustrate the difference between human and computer thinking.

 For all its superior knowledge, the machine lives in a black-and-white world.
-It’s only when it experiences an emotional response to data – understanding what the colour blue feels like, and not just its properties – that it surpasses the limits of theoretical knowledge.
+It’s only when it experiences an emotional response to data – such as understanding what the colour blue feels like – that it surpasses the limits of theoretical knowledge.

 In science fiction, the empathy question is often at the heart of being human rather than machine.
-We even talk about laws of robotics that will encode empathy-like behaviours in android actions, such as not allowing or causing harm to humans.
+We even talk about laws of robotics that will encode empathy-like behaviours in androids, to stop them harming humans.

-The problem is that humans often lack empathy towards each other, especially strangers; perhaps more so than we show love.
+The problem is that humans often lack empathy towards each other, perhaps more so than we show love.

 Deus ex machina, ‘the god from the machine’, is a Latin phrase originally used in theatre to describe convenient plot resolution – i.e., by an act of god.
 The film’s title references the human desire to mimic gods … but also how the machines develop agency of their own.